beldenge/Zenith/README.md

 The results show that with more sampler iterations, it takes more time to complete each epoch, but each epoch has a greater probability of finding the correct solution.
 The default is 5000 sampler iterations, which is a good balance between accuracy and speed.

-It takes roughly 2 seconds on an i7-7700HQ CPU @ 2.80GHz with 16 GB memory to complete one epoch at 5000 sampler iterations.
+The benchmarks were carried out on a Windows 10 laptop with an i7-7700HQ CPU @ 2.80GHz using 2GB of available memory.

 # Building
 1. Download and install Java 8 or later